318097/bubblegum/README.md

 - [x] Add compound indexes for Posts
 - [x] Add support for email
 - [x] Set expiry for JWT
-- [x] Change the project structure architecture for DOT
 - [ ] Change password
 - [ ] Activate account from email
 - [ ] Advance search for posts